oh-lang/oh/wishlist.md

 And as in other contexts, you can avoid inferring the type by omitting `~`.

 ```
-# this generic needs to be specified in brackets at the call site:
+# this generic needs to be specified in braces at the call site:
 logger_[value_](NAMED_value.): value_
      ...
      NAMED_value